 There’s a white kitchen in the movie with lots of glass-front cabinets:

-It has black counters, dark wood floors, stainless appliances, and pendant lights similar to the one in Something’s Gotta Give:
+It has black counters, wood floors and pendant lights similar to the one in Something’s Gotta Give:

 The real kitchen is a lot darker, though, with stained cabinets and no window: